jkenlooper/chillbox/docs/features.md

 ### Other Ideas for New Features

 These ideas might be a bit outside of the goals and are not part of any immediate use case that I currently have.
-It may be better to adopt a different solution (kubernetes) if the below features are needed.
 These are the things I would be tempted to implement.

 - Option to use other cloud hosting instead of only [DigitalOcean]
   - [Linode]